alleyinteractive/alley-coding-standards/README.md

 composer require alleyinteractive/alley-coding-standards
 ```

+This will install the latest compatible version of PHPCS, WPCS, and VIPCS to your vendor directory in order to run sniffs locally.

+You can also manually add this to your project's composer.json file as part of the `require` property:

 ```
-"require-dev": {
+"require": {
-    "alleyinteractive/alley-coding-standards": "0.2.0"
+    "alleyinteractive/alley-coding-standards": "^0.2.0"
 }
 ```

-The previous example will also install a version of PHPCS to your vendor directory in order to run sniffs locally.

 ## Using PHPCS